With Instructables you can share what you make with the world, and tap into an ever-growing community of creative experts.

 The jaws of the Workmate clamp and hold the sawbuck vee pieces securely.

 These photos show in detail how the Workmate jaws hold the sawbuck pieces.
-They are gripped from above and below in a wedging manner and 'alternate' ...
+They are gripped from above and below in a wedging manner and 'alternate' in such ...

 The strength and rigidity of this setup is somewhat amazing.
-Most of our tree limbs are cut on site to around 4 or 4-1/2 feet in length (to fit into ...
+Most of our tree limbs are cut on site to around 4 or 4-1/2 feet in length (to ...

 Workmate Repairby pudtiny